 Permittee must notify the Real Estate Office of any changes to the schedule or facilities on your approved Permit.
 Permittee will be responsible for any additional fees resulting from these changes, per Section 21 of the Terms and Agreements ("Fee for Cancellation/Change").

-To cancel an approved Permit you must give written notice to the Real Estate Office at least four business days prior to the first requested use date.
+To cancel an approved Permit you must give written notice to the Real Estate Office at least five business days prior to the first requested use date.
 For cancellation at least 10 business days prior to the first requested use date the District will refund your permit fees, minus 15% cancellation fee.
-For cancellation from 4-9 business days prior to the first requested use date, the District will refund fees minus 30% cancellation fee.
-No refund will be issued for cancellation less than four business days prior to the first requested use date.
+For cancellation from 5-9 business days prior to the first requested use date, the District will refund fees minus 30% cancellation fee.
+No refund will be issued for cancellation less than five business days prior to the first requested use date.

 Permittee shall be responsible for any Additional Fees incurred if Permittee's actual use of the School Property goes beyond the use and scheduled approved in the Permit.
 The Additional Fees include all applicable permit fees for Permittee's use of School Property beyond the use and schedule approved in this Permit, plus an additional charge of $100 per day for each day of Permittee's use of the School Property beyond the use and schedule approved in the Permit.